-Cultural monitoring to determine conformance of the LHBC Operations with the Aboriginal Heritage Management Plan will be managed by the Site Operations Manager.
+Cultural monitoring to determine conformance of the DADI Operations with the Aboriginal Heritage Management Plan will be managed by the Site Operations Manager.

-Monitoring is undertaken in accordance with the Cultural Monitoring Program and individual Management plans and programs prepared in accordance with the Development Consent Conditions.
+Monitoring of high archaeological sensitivity areas is undertaken by DADI personnel in accordance with the Cultural Monitoring Program and individual Management plans and programs prepared in accordance with the Development Consent Conditions.

+Monthly photo audits are undertaken to ensure the integrity of areas of high archaeological sensitivity is maintained.
 A schedule of Cultural monitoring undertaken is also contained within the EMS along with a Cultural monitoring site location plan.

-In the event of a non-conformance the Site Manager and the Divisional General Manager are to investigate the cause of the non-conformance and recommend corrective and/or preventative action.
+In the event of a non-conformance the Site Manager and the Group Operations Manager are to investigate the cause of the non-conformance and recommend corrective and/or preventative action.